University-Sponsored or University-Related International Travel

 B. Travel to Sanctioned Countries

 1. University-related or university-sponsored travel to any country or area under comprehensive United States economic sanctions must be approved in advance by UTAC.
 Individual employees are responsible for compliance with all U.S. laws and regulations related to travel to any such country or area.
 Individuals or groups intending to travel to an area under comprehensive economic sanctions must complete an Application for Travel to Hazardous Areas and Countries under Comprehensive Economic Sanctions.
-Applications should be submitted 30 days in advance of the proposed travel date or as soon as travel is anticipated.
+Applications should be submitted 30 days in advance of the proposed travel date or as soon as travel is anticipated (at a minimum 3 business days before travel start).

 A. Hazardous Area: Any area that falls under a U.S. Department of State Travel Advisories Level 3 (Reconsider Travel) or 4 (Do Not Travel); CDC Warning Level 3; or is subject to comprehensive economic sanctions.
 Hazardous areas may also be identified on a case-by-case basis at the discretion of UTAC.